exasol/transformers-extension/doc/user_guide/user_guide.md

 ### 2. Model Uploader Script
-You can invoke the python script as below which allows to download the transformer models from The Hugging Face hub to the local filesystem, and then from there to the Bucketfs.
+You can invoke the python script as below which allows to download the transformer models from The Hugging Face hub to the local filesystem, and then from there to the BucketFS.

 #### List of options